 The DMS was re-formed in 2005 to create a forum for PJM TOs to provide input and feedback to the PJM EMS model update process.
-The DMS meets four (4) times per year and as needed, with one (1) of the meetings being an in-person only meeting (May).
+The DMS meets up to four (4) times per year and as needed, with one-(1) one (1) of the meetings being an in-person only meeting (May)typically one (1) meeting in person but are flexible in keeping remote options available.
 TO members seeking placement on DMS complete and submit a Roster Update Form and CEII Request Form available on www.pjm.com.
 The parent committee to which the DMS reports is the OC.
-Once the member is successfully added to the roster and CEII clearance is approved, they are added to the DMS e-mail distribution list and, pending confirmation of qualifying actions, provided access to the DMS Workplace on pjm.com.
+Once the member is successfully added to the roster and CEII clearance is approved, they are added to the DMS e-mail distribution list and, pending confirmation of qualifying actions, provided access to the DMS Workplace on pim.com.